wcolts2000/React-Sorting-Hat/README.md

 ### Project description and requirements

 [ x ] - As a student stepping into the great hall at Hogwarts should be greeted with a message and I should be able to click a button that will initiate the sorting process.
-[ ] - I should then be asked a sequence of 6 questions that will determine to which of the 4 Hogwarts Houses I should belong.
+[ x ] - I should then be asked a sequence of 6 questions that will determine to which of the 4 Hogwarts Houses I should belong.
 [ ] - When sorted, I should receive a message about which house I now belong in, that will include a history of the house and some unique facts about what type of people belong in the house.

   [ ] - The message page should be decorated to follow the house colors and crest.